xmos/lib_i2s/doc/rst/lib_i2s.rst

    :start-at: par {
    :end-before: return 0

-This code starts the I²S controller/target, the I²C master, the GPIO control and the loopback application task.
+This code starts the I²S `controller`, the I²C master, the GPIO control and the loopback application task.

-Before the I²S master runs, the system configuration is run and the master clock is connected from the input port to the clock block and then started.
-The I²S master task then starts and consumes a thread on the `xcore` device.
+Before the I²S `controller` runs, the system configuration is run and the master clock is connected from the input port to the clock block and then started.
+The I²S `controller` task then starts and consumes a thread on the `xcore` device.

 The remaining ``i2s_loopback`` task in the ``par`` is marked with the ``[[distribute]]`` attribute.
 This means they will run on an existing thread if possible.
 In this case they will all share the